LamaAlmelaifi/security-project/README.md

 - **Vulnerable Version**: This version contains intentional security flaws to demonstrate various attack vectors.
 - **Secure Version**: This version includes all security improvements, applying best practices and protections.

+  The github repositery contains zipped files of each version of the website.

 ---
 ## SQL Injection